 Since my oldest began Kindergarten, it has been a strong reminder that the older kids have less time to play.
 Shaving cream sensory play is certainly not happening at school, so I am here to make it happen at home.
 And if shaving cream is your jam, check out shaving cream car tracks.

-18. Tissue Paper Art
+18. Tissue Paper Pumpkin Art

 19. Wash the Socks – with a Cardboard Washing Machine!